AdobeDocs/core-services.en/help/interface/dns-prefetch.md

 ## DNS prefetch and Adobe Experience Cloud applications {#section_202A07F9F79F4ABDA44B98BA1DDCD516}

 DNS prefetch works automatically with static, embedded links on a page.
-This also means automatic DNS prefetch doesn’t work with different [!UICONTROL Experience Cloud] applications and services because:
+This also means automatic DNS prefetch doesn't work with different [!UICONTROL Experience Cloud] applications and services because:

 * Each Experience Cloud application or service generates DNS calls dynamically as the page loads.
 * The browser can't resolve domain names to IP address before these calls are made.